Shropshire: Early period

-In later centuries, Vikings repeatedly invaded and fortresses were built at Bridgnorth (912) and Chirbury (913).
+In later centuries, Vikings repeatedly invaded, with Wenlock Priory being destroyed in 874.
+To protect against this threat, fortresses were built at Bridgnorth (912) and Chirbury (913).

-The relics of St Alkmund were brought to Shrewsbury in the C10th, possibly by Æthelflæd, lady of the Mercians, daughter of Alfred the Great.
+The relics of St Alkmund were brought to Shrewsbury in the 10th century, possibly by Æthelflæd, lady of the Mercians, daughter of Alfred the Great.

 In 914, (Note: Tim Clarkson's biography has a detailed discussion of Æthelflæd' burhs.) Æthelflæd, Lady of the Mercians, fortified Shrewsbury, along with two other fortresses, at Scergeat (a currently unknown location) and Weardbyrig, (Note: thought to be Whitchurch, which would make sense given the strategic importance of the Roman Road link via the Via Devana.)
-Viking rides from the north traveling south were reaching Bridgnorth at this time (910CE).
+Viking rides from the north travelling south were reaching Bridgnorth at this time (910CE).
 In the early tenth century, the relics of St Alkmund were translated to Whitchurch, this was also probably the work of Æthelflæd.

 There is evidence to show that by the beginning of the 900s, Shrewsbury was home to a mint.

 Archaeological excavations at the site of Shrewsbury castle in 2019 have indicated that the castle itself may have been a fortified site in the time of the Saxons.